 “A lot of the planned projects in China and India are effectively dead in the water.
 In India, they are commercially dead, no one in their right mind is going to build them…In China, economically, it makes no sense as they already have way too much capacity.”

-The second-largest increase in capacity since 2000 has been in India, where the coal fleet has more than tripled to 215GW.
+The second-largest increase in capacity since 2000 has been in India (see Carbon Brief’s new in-depth country profile), where the coal fleet has more than tripled to 221GW.
 This expansion can be seen in the slider, below.

-Some 10GW of existing coal is “unviable” and another 30GW “stressed”, according to India’s power secretary, interviewed by Bloomberg Quint in May 2018.
-This is because “India’s renewables revolution is pushing coal off the debt cliff,” writes Matthew Gray, senior analyst for Carbon Tracker.
+Indeed, some 10GW of existing coal is “unviable” and another 30GW “stressed”, according to India’s power secretary, interviewed by Bloomberg Quint in May 2018.
+“India’s renewables revolution is pushing coal off the debt cliff,” writes Matthew Gray, senior analyst at Carbon Tracker.

-A wave of retirements has cut US coal capacity by 61GW in six years and another 58GW is set to close, says CoalSwarm.
-This would shrink the US fleet by two-fifths, from 327GW in 2000 to 220GW in future, as the slider below shows.
+A wave of retirements has cut US coal capacity by 79GW in seven years and another 70GW is already planning to close, according to Global Energy Monitor.
+This would shrink the US fleet by two-fifths, from 327GW in 2000 to 191GW in future, as the slider below shows.

-One wildcard is the Trump administration’s reported plans to bailout unprofitable coal plants on national security grounds, in a move described by Bloomberg as “an unprecedented intervention into US energy markets”.
-This follows earlier, abandoned efforts in the name of “grid resilience”.
+One wildcard is the Trump administration’s continued wish to prop up unprofitable coal plants.
+In 2018 it had planned what Bloomberg called “an unprecedented intervention into US energy markets” on national security grounds.
+It also abandoned efforts in the name of “grid resilience”.

 Market conditions, on the other hand, currently favour gas-fired power plants and renewables.
 There are no plans for new US coal capacity.
-Retirements in 2018 are expected to top 18GW, second only to 2015.
-Last year, US power sector coal consumption was the lowest since 1982.
+Retirements in 2018 reached 18GW, second only to 2015.
+In 2018, US power sector coal consumption was the lowest since 1982.

 See Carbon Brief’s earlier map of all the power plants in the US for more.

 The EU is also seeing a wave of coal retirements.
-Given member state plans to phase out coal, the bloc’s fleet is set to fall below 100GW, barely half its capacity in 2000, as the slider below shows.
+Given member state plans to phase out coal, the bloc’s fleet is set to fall below 70GW to a third of its capacity in 2000, as the slider below shows.

 Along with Canada, EU countries are leading global efforts to phase out coal.
 The UK, France, Italy, Netherlands, Portugal, Austria, Ireland, Denmark, Sweden and Finland have all pledged a phaseout before 2030.
 Their coal fleets total 42GW, including several recently built plants.